-How early breast tumors become deadly: A small group of molecules might hold the answerFebruary 7th, 2012 in Cancer /
+How early breast tumors become deadly: A small group of molecules might hold the answerFebruary 7, 2012 in Medicine & Health / Cancer

 Researchers have discovered a restricted pattern of molecules that differentiate early-stage breast tumors from invasive, life-threatening cancer.
 They also found a similar molecular signature that correlated with the aggressiveness of invasive tumors, and with the time to metastasis and overall survival.

 Investigators at the Ohio State University Comprehensive Cancer Center Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC James) who led the study say the findings could offer new strategies for treating breast cancer by blocking progression to life-threatening invasive cancer.

 The researchers investigated a common type of early-stage breast cancer called ductal carcinoma in situ (DCIS).
 DCIS tumors are confined to the milk duct, and, though small, they are detectable by mammography.
 They can sometimes grow and spread beyond the milk duct into surrounding healthy tissue, a stage called invasive ductal carcinoma.

 The study, reported in the Proceedings of the National Academy of Sciences, compared the pattern of molecules called microRNAs in DCIS to the pattern present in invasive ductal cancer.
 It identified nine microRNAs that distinguished invasive cancer from DCIS.

 "The transition from DCIS to invasive ductal cancer is a key event in breast cancer progression, but it remains poorly understood," says principal investigator Dr. Carlo M. Croce, director of Ohio State's Human Cancer Genetics program and a member of the OSUCCC James Molecular Biology and Cancer Genetics program.